Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- Last week against the Chargers, Burkhead racked up 149 yards on 22 carries (averaging 6.8 yards per carry) while scoring two touchdowns.
+- In last week's matchup with the Chargers, Burkhead racked up 149 yards on 22 carries (averaging 6.8 yards per carry) while scoring two touchdowns on the ground.

 Burkhead's Houston Teammates